Introduction and contact info:

 Short description: The goal of this research work is to study the effects of gas dynamic phenomena in PGC at cycle level and to identify the operational limitations with regards to propulsion application.
 The effects of gas dynamic cross-interference and the resulting operational instabilities will be studied in order to develop an operational envelop for the PGC gas turbine.
 The research work would yield a full performance map at variable ambient conditions of a PGC simple cycle gas turbine, consisting of real processes, considering the unsteadiness and possible feedback loops in the gas turbine operation, optimized to get maximum thermodynamic efficiency and specific impulse, and minimum emission.
 The research would also result in the detailed description of the dynamic performance of the PGC cycle gas turbine and the development of control concepts for the engine.

-Supervisor: Prof. A. Sorce, Prof. A. Traverso, University of Genova, Italy
+Supervisors: Prof. Alessandro Sorce, Prof. Alberto Traverso, University of Genova, Italy

 Mentor: Dr. Thomas Gaillard, ONERA, France